24 Gifts for Star Wars Fans That Are Out of This World

 Can you feel it?
 No, not The Force—the excitement building over the release of the final chapter of the Skywalker Series, Star Wars: The Rise of Skywalker!
 If you, or anyone you know, are planning on showing up to a tri-trilogy marathon or midnight screening in a full Wookiee costume, then this gift guide is for you!

-We've collected a little something for everyone in this list: items for the Baby Yoda obsessive (like one that talks!!), make-up that'll make you look like you're from another galaxy, even kitchen goods that'll pop your popcorn and make wine and cheese night extra special.
+We've collected a little something for everyone in this list: items for the Baby Yoda obsessive (like one that talks!!), makeup that'll make you look like you're from another galaxy, even kitchen goods that'll pop your popcorn and make wine and cheese night extra special.
 And then there's that amazing Lego replica of the Millennium Falcon that'll keep you busy until… well, until the next trilogy launches!

 Check out our favorite Star Wars gifts below, and get ready to go to a galaxy far, far away!